David L. Mills: Career

-In 1999 he was inducted as a Fellow of the Association for Computing Machinery, and in 2002, he was inducted as a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+In 1999, he was inducted as a fellow of the Association for Computing Machinery, and in 2002, he was inducted as a fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to network protocols and network timekeeping in the development of the Internet.
 In 2008, Mills was elected a member of the National Academy of Engineering (NAE) for contributions to Internet timekeeping and the development of the Network Time Protocol.
-In 2013 he received the IEEE Internet Award "For significant leadership and sustained contributions in the research, development, standardization, and deployment of quality time synchronization capabilities for the Internet."
+In 2013 he received the IEEE Internet Award "for significant leadership and sustained contributions in the research, development, standardization, and deployment of quality time synchronization capabilities for the Internet."

-Mills is an emeritus professor at the University of Delaware, where he was a full professor from 1986 to 2008.
-He also holds an adjunct appointment at Delaware so that he can continue to teach.
+Mills was a professor emeritus at the University of Delaware, where he was a full professor from 1986 to 2008.
+He subsequently held an adjunct appointment at Delaware so that he could continue to teach.

 Personal life

+Mills married Beverly Csizmadia in 1965.

-Mills is an amateur radio operator, callsign W3HCF.
+Mills was an amateur radio operator, with callsign W3HCF.

-Mills has glaucoma, but a surgeon saved some of the vision in his left eye when he was a kid.
-He attended a school in San Mateo, California, for the visually impaired.
-His vision began degrading around 2012 and by 2022 he was fully blind.
+His vision began worsening around 2012, and by 2022 he was fully blind.
+Mills died in Newark, Delaware, on January 17, 2024, at age 85.
+Mills' wife, Beverly Jean Csizmadia Mills, died September 30, 2024, in Newark, Delaware.